-The research of Haidong Dong, M.D., Ph.D., is focused on defining regulatory mechanisms that influence antitumor immunity.
-The long-term goal of his laboratory is to understand the molecular and cellular regulatory mechanisms in tumor-immune cell interactions and translate basic research observations into effective cancer immunotherapies.
+The research of Haidong Dong, M.D., Ph.D., is focused on cancer immunology and immunotherapy.
+The long-term goal of his laboratory is to understand the regulatory mechanisms shaping anti-tumor immunity and translate discoveries in cancer immunology into effective cancer immunotherapy.

 Significance to patient care

 Efforts by Dr. Dong and his team are directed toward developing strategies for improving tumor immunotherapy and blunting tumor resistance to cytotoxic therapies, such as immunotherapy, chemotherapy and radiotherapy.
 While their research is largely centered on tumors of the kidney, bladder, prostate and breast, as well as on melanoma, the impact of their investigations extends to leukemia and solid malignancies in general.